Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

-In Figure\,\ref{f:Bdiag}, the pearling bifurcation lines are added and the full stability diagram is shown for $\xi=-0.85, -0.7, -0.5,$ and $-0.3$.
-For $ \xi=-0.85$, $S_\fil$ is positive, $S_p$ is negative, and the filament pearling instability region (yellow) lies above the bilayer pearling instability region (light blue).
-For $\xi=-0.7$ the two pearling instability lines almost coincide, and for $\xi=-0.5$ they have crossed, with the filament pearling instability region above the bilayer pearling instability region.
-The admissible region, formed by the intersection of the four stability regions, gradually shrinks as $\xi$ increases, and disappears at $\xi=-0.3$, when the filament pearling instability line becomes parallel to and then steeper than the bilayer fingering instability line.
-Generically, the admissible region is not forward invariant, and morphologies can remain within the admissible region indefinitely only if one morphology is absent, or is flat and does not participate in the flow.
-However, for non-generic values of $\eta_d$ the equilibrium values $\mu_b^*=\mu_\fil^*$ coincide, and the codimension one and two morphologies can co-exist.
-In Figure~\ref{f:Bdiag} for each value of $\xi$, this equilibria point, the intersection of the solid red and blue lines, is located in the pearling instability region.
-The intersection point of the pearling bifurcation lines always lies to the right of the intersection of the fingering stability lines, this limitation implies that increasing $\eta_d$ from negative values will excite pearling bifurcations at smaller values of $\eta_d$ than those for which the filament morphology becomes dynamically favored over the bilayer morphology.
+In Figure\,\ref{f:Bdiag}, the pearling bifurcation lines are added and the full stability diagram is shown for values of the well-tilt parameter $\xi=-0.85, -0.7, -0.45,$ and $-0.2$.
+For $ \xi=-0.85$, $S_\fil$ is positive, $S_b$ is slightly negative, and for positive values of $\mu_1$ filament pearling instability region contains the bilayer pearling instability region.
+As $\xi$ is decreased from $-0.7$ to $-0.45$ the two pearling instability lines almost coincide, and for $\xi=-0.2$ they have crossed, with the filament pearling instability region now lying above the bilayer pearling instability region for $\mu_1>0$.
+In all figures the intersections of the pearling instability lines occurs to the left of the crossing of the curve lengthening lines.
+This implies that increasing $\eta_d$ from negative values will excite pearling bifurcations at smaller values of $\eta_d$ than those for which the filament morphology becomes dynamically favored over the bilayer morphology.
+For the non-generic value of $\eta_d$ at which the critical values $\mu_b^*=\mu_\fil^*$ coincide, codimension one and two structures can co-exist on the $t=O(\eps^{-1})$ time-scales under consideration here.